andreabosisio/RoboMarkt/README.md

 The full **description of the problem** is available [here](/minimart-2.pdf).

-A detailed **explanatin of the solution** of the problem is available [here](/deliverables/report.pdf).
+A detailed **explanation of the solution** of the problem is available [here](/deliverables/report.pdf).
-Also, an interactive python **notebook** is also available [here](/RoboMarkt.ipynb), which shows plots to better understand the intermadiate steps of the solution of the whole problem.
+Also, an interactive python **notebook** is also available [here](/RoboMarkt.ipynb), which shows plots to better understand the intermediate steps of the solution of the whole problem.